 This professional will strategically partner all HR divisions throughout the company, including benefits and employee services, leadership and development, corporate learning, talent management, compensation, employee and labor relations, etc.

 Getting the Right Degree for a Career in Human Resource

-Majors related to the field of human resources include degrees in human resource management, business, business administration, industrial relations, industrial organizational relations/psychology, and more.
+Besides degrees in HR and HRM, other majors relevant to the field include, business administration, industrial relations, industrial organizational relations/psychology, and more.

 A bachelor’s degree is the standard for specialist and lower-to-mid-level management positions, while leadership positions in upper management are generally reserved for those with a master’s degree or specialized MBA in human resources management.

 These degrees are often offered online, on-campus, or in blended programs.

 Bachelor’s degrees related to the field of human resources include, but are not limited to:

 - BA or BS in Human Resource Management